 Even though the campaign has seen success in some quarters, there have been criticisms as well.
 There are also many challenges facing the country if she is to achieve the lofty targets set by the establishment.
 Some of the criticisms are laid out below.

 - India has about 60% of cultivable land.
-The thrust on manufacturing is said to affect agriculture in a negative manner.
+The thrust on manufacturing is said to affect agriculture negatively.
 It can even cause a permanent disruption of arable land.

-- It is also believed that the rapid industrialisation (even with the thrust on “going green”) can lead to a depletion of natural resources.
+- It is also believed that the rapid industrialization (even with the thrust on “going green”) can lead to a depletion of natural resources.

 - A fallout of inviting large-scale FDI is that local farmers and small entrepreneurs may not be able to face the competition from international players.